Table of Contents

 As he struggles to keep sober during awkward meetups with family friends and trashes hotel rooms along the way, it comes across as a satire of the excesses of 80’s culture that reminded me of the scenes featuring the elite parents in The Rules of Attraction (2002).

-The struggle between Patrick’s inner monologue and his reality are entertaining, and his futile attempts to keep up appearances are certainly amusing, but there is also the sense that his world is not as comedic as he would like to think it is from the beginning.
-For starters, when Patrick receives the phone-call informing him of his dad’s death, his blase response seems comical, until the camera pans down to a syringe on the floor and you realize that he is off his head on heroin,.
+The struggle between Patrick’s inner monologue and his reality is entertaining, and his futile attempts to keep up appearances are certainly amusing, but there is also the sense that his world is not as comedic as he would like to think it is from the beginning.
+For starters, when Patrick receives the phone call informing him of his dad’s death, his blase response seems comical, until the camera pans down to a syringe on the floor and you realize that he is off his head on heroin,.

 Even though Patrick is a clearly a serious addict struggling with dark issues, the first episode leans into the absurd comedy of his antics, and it can feel a little uncomfortable at times.
 However, as the series goes on, jumps ahead into the 90’s and 2000’s, and begins to dig into the trauma that has left him in such a state, it becomes clear that the tone of the first installment reflects his own denial about his past.